techidaily/site-smart-video-creator/source/_posts/simplify-avi-video-editing-16-top-avi-cutters-for-trimming-and-cutting-cross-platform-compatibility.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://facebook-video-recording.techidaily.com/new-android-and-iphones-hottest-social-tools-to-increase-fb-likes-for-2024/"><u>[New] Android & iPhone's Hottest Social Tools to Increase FB Likes for 2024</u></a></li>
-<li><a href="https://youtube-sure.techidaily.com/ed-in-2024-choreographing-narrative-news-wrappers/"><u>[Updated] In 2024, Choreographing Narrative News Wrappers</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/updated-unleashing-potential-in-virtual-film-worlds/"><u>[Updated] Unleashing Potential in Virtual Film Worlds</u></a></li>
-<li><a href="https://facebook-videos.techidaily.com/2024-approved-2023-fb-video-downloader-app-windows-macos-android/"><u>2024 Approved  2023 FB Video Downloader App - Windows, macOS, Android</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/2024-approved-a-deep-dive-comparative-analysis-of-audio-editors-magix-edition/"><u>2024 Approved  A Deep Dive  Comparative Analysis of Audio Editors - Magix Edition</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/2024-approved-hear-the-game-of-thrones-in-your-phone-top-sites-listed/"><u>2024 Approved  Hear the Game of Thrones in Your Phone - Top Sites Listed</u></a></li>
-<li><a href="https://win-able.techidaily.com/circuit-breaker-seven-hacks-to-restart-your-game-when-forza-horizon-5-freezes-on-startup/"><u>Circuit Breaker: Seven Hacks to Restart Your Game When Forza Horizon 5 Freezes on Startup</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/how-to-changeadd-location-filters-on-snapchat-for-your-xiaomi-redmi-note-12-proplus-5g-drfone-by-drfone-virtual-android/"><u>How to Change/Add Location Filters on Snapchat For your Xiaomi Redmi Note 12 Pro+ 5G | Dr.fone</u></a></li>
-<li><a href="https://win11.techidaily.com/how-to-fix-counter-strike-global-offensive-not-opening-in-windows-11/"><u>How to Fix Counter-Strike: Global Offensive Not Opening in Windows 11</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/in-2024-how-to-intercept-text-messages-on-motorola-moto-e13-drfone-by-drfone-virtual-android/"><u>In 2024, How to Intercept Text Messages on Motorola Moto E13 | Dr.fone</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/in-2024-the-best-android-unlock-software-for-oneplus-nord-ce-3-5g-device-top-5-picks-to-remove-android-locks-by-drfone-android/"><u>In 2024, The Best Android Unlock Software For OnePlus Nord CE 3 5G Device Top 5 Picks to Remove Android Locks</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-in-2024-the-ultimate-list-of-public-domain-video-download-websites/"><u>New In 2024, The Ultimate List of Public Domain Video Download Websites</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-ranking-the-best-top-10-video-editing-software-options/"><u>New Ranking the Best Top 10 Video Editing Software Options</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-smooth-audio-transitions-in-final-cut-pro-2-approaches/"><u>New Smooth Audio Transitions in Final Cut Pro 2 Approaches</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-this-article-shows-the-detail-steps-to-crop-an-image-in-final-cut-pro-with-screenshots/"><u>New This Article Shows the Detail Steps to Crop an Image in Final Cut Pro with Screenshots</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-unleash-the-power-of-slow-motion-best-video-editing-tools/"><u>New Unleash the Power of Slow Motion Best Video Editing Tools</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/new-unlock-professional-color-in-fcp-tips-and-tricks/"><u>New Unlock Professional Color in FCP Tips and Tricks</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/one-look-one-feel-the-ultimate-guide-to-color-matching-in-final-cut-pro-for-2024/"><u>One Look, One Feel The Ultimate Guide to Color Matching in Final Cut Pro for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/online-dailymotion-converter-fast-free-and-easy-to-use-for-2024/"><u>Online Dailymotion Converter Fast, Free, and Easy to Use for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/say-goodbye-to-clutter-how-to-convert-your-dvd-library-to-digital-files-for-2024/"><u>Say Goodbye to Clutter How to Convert Your DVD Library to Digital Files for 2024</u></a></li>
-<li><a href="https://twitter-videos.techidaily.com/seamless-sync-tweets-as-videos-on-whatsapp/"><u>Seamless Sync  Tweets as Videos on WhatsApp</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/the-ultimate-list-top-gaming-sites-for-free-game-downloads/"><u>The Ultimate List Top Gaming Sites for Free Game Downloads</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/top-4-sim-location-trackers-to-easily-find-your-lost-infinix-smart-8-plus-device-by-drfone-android/"><u>Top 4 SIM Location Trackers To Easily Find Your Lost Infinix Smart 8 Plus Device</u></a></li>
-<li><a href="https://techidaily.com/top-5-ways-to-fix-excel-2013-file-not-opening-error-by-stellar-guide/"><u>Top 5 Ways to Fix Excel 2013 File Not Opening Error</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-2024-approved-mkv-video-trimming-made-easy-best-mac-apps-2023/"><u>Updated 2024 Approved MKV Video Trimming Made Easy Best Mac Apps 2023</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-2024-approved-no-watermark-video-merger-tools-our-top-7-picks/"><u>Updated 2024 Approved No-Watermark Video Merger Tools Our Top 7 Picks</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-2024-approved-simplify-your-reaction-videos-a-step-by-step-guide-with-filmora/"><u>Updated 2024 Approved Simplify Your Reaction Videos A Step-by-Step Guide with Filmora</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-8-best-alternatives-to-windows-10-photos/"><u>Updated 8 Best Alternatives to Windows 10 Photos</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-avidemux-no-sound-error-how-to-fix-it/"><u>Updated Avidemux No Sound Error How to Fix It</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-elevate-your-job-search-the-best-video-resume-makers-free-templates-for-2024/"><u>Updated Elevate Your Job Search The Best Video Resume Makers (Free Templates) for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-filmora-13-free-download-professional-video-editing-software/"><u>Updated Filmora 13 Free Download Professional Video Editing Software</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-free-avi-video-combiner-top-10-options-to-join-avi-files/"><u>Updated Free AVI Video Combiner Top 10 Options to Join AVI Files</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-from-novice-to-pro-top-animation-tools-for-every-level-of-expertise-for-2024/"><u>Updated From Novice to Pro Top Animation Tools for Every Level of Expertise for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-here-you-will-get-to-know-about-some-of-the-best-video-making-apps-that-you-can-use-to-create-reactions-not-only-for-tiktok-but-for-many-other-such-/"><u>Updated Here You Will Get to Know About some of the Best Video-Making Apps that You Can Use to Create Reactions Not only for TikTok but for Many Other Such Platforms that Are Available These Days</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-are-you-looking-for-a-filmora-discount-code-or-promo-coupon-code-here-are-5-trusted-and-genuine-solutions-to-get-a-discount-on-your-filmora-/"><u>Updated In 2024, Are You Looking for a Filmora Discount Code or Promo Coupon Code?
-Here Are 5 Trusted and Genuine Solutions to Get a Discount on Your Filmora Subscription</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-discover-the-best-top-10-video-players-for-slow-motion-playback/"><u>Updated In 2024, Discover the Best Top 10 Video Players for Slow Motion Playback</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-elevate-your-content-top-5-reaction-video-makers/"><u>Updated In 2024, Elevate Your Content Top 5 Reaction Video Makers</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-get-ready-to-pause-a-beginners-guide-to-freezing-frames-in-videos/"><u>Updated In 2024, Get Ready to Pause A Beginners Guide to Freezing Frames in Videos</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-make-it-loop-10-best-free-online-video-looping-platforms/"><u>Updated In 2024, Make It Loop 10 Best Free Online Video Looping Platforms</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-picture-in-picture-perfection-tips-and-tricks-for-final-cut-pro/"><u>Updated In 2024, Picture-in-Picture Perfection Tips and Tricks for Final Cut Pro</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-s-top-rated-vignette-makers-for-iphone-and-android-a-comprehensive-guide/"><u>Updated In 2024, S Top-Rated Vignette Makers for iPhone and Android A Comprehensive Guide</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-streaming-supremacy-tivo-and-comcasts-dvr-offerings-compared/"><u>Updated In 2024, Streaming Supremacy TiVo and Comcasts DVR Offerings Compared</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-in-2024-the-ultimate-guide-to-free-avi-video-rotators-2023-edition/"><u>Updated In 2024, The Ultimate Guide to Free AVI Video Rotators (2023 Edition)</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-lumafusion-on-mac-os-a-complete-installation-and-alternative-guide-for-2024/"><u>Updated Lumafusion on Mac OS A Complete Installation and Alternative Guide for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-mac-green-screen-editing-a-review-of-the-top-software-choices-for-2024/"><u>Updated Mac Green Screen Editing A Review of the Top Software Choices for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-s-top-free-mpeg-video-editors-for-splitting-and-trimming-for-2024/"><u>Updated S Top Free MPEG Video Editors for Splitting and Trimming for 2024</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/updated-watermark-free-video-editing-software-the-top-14-free-options/"><u>Updated Watermark-Free Video Editing Software The Top 14 Free Options</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"